USTCLX/Markdown-Resume/202208/Resume.sg.en.md

 - Familiar with ReactJS, VueJS, KoaJS, NestJS and their ecology.
 Have developed and maintained large scale Web applications, and have some understanding of performance optimization and principles.
 - Familiar with Webpack usage, configuration, and its ecology.
 Familiar with writing unit tests using Jest and enzyme.
 Familiar with Git.
 - Used Express and MongDB to develop the Server service.
 Used Java to maintain the BFF server.
-- Used Canvas, DVA, Antd, Angular, Bootstrap, Uni-App and other tools to develop front-end applications.
+- Used Canvas, Antd, Angular, Bootstrap, Uni-App and other tools to develop front-end applications.

 <h2 style="margin:16px 0 0 0;padding-bottom:3px;border-bottom:1px solid rgb(238, 238, 238)">
     <span style="vertical-align:middle">Self Assessment</span>